Kris Jenner Net Worth: How Much Does The Kardashian Manager Make Off Her Kids?

 Kris also started a children’s clothing boutique with Kourtney Kardashian in 2004 called Smooch.
 The store closed in 2009.

 The mother-of-six and grandmother-of-six is also a published author.
 Jenner wrote her first book Kris Jenner… and All Things Kardashian was released in 2011.
-In 2014, she wrote a cookbook called In the Kitchen with Kris: A Kollection of Kardashian-Jenner Family Favorites.
+In 2014, she wrote a cookbook called n the Kitchen with Kris: A Kollection of Kardashian-Jenner Family Favorites.

 The busy manager even had her own daytime talk show called Kris at one point.
 Kris had a six-week run in July of 2013.

-Most recently, daughter Kim Kardashian was rumored to be planning to “retire” from reality TV.
+Her daughter Kim Kardashian recently rumored to be planning to “retire” from reality TV.
 That was proven to be false, according to other reports by the Inquisitr.
 So, it looks like Kim and Kris won’t be going anywhere anytime soon.

 Did Kris Jenner’s net worth surprise you?
 Let us know what you think in the comments section below!